techlib/celus/docs/admin.rst

 ---------------------------

 A report type (described above) describes how data are read from a source file and how it is stored in the database.
-To make the presentation of the data more flexible, Celus uses "report data views" which define one of more different views of the underlying report type data.
+To make the presentation of the data more flexible, CELUS uses "report data views" which define one of more different views of the underlying report type data.

 In order to make a report type accessible in the user interface, at least one report data view